-A second class honours degree, or its equivalent, in a related engineering discipline which may include communications, electrical engineering, computer systems and physics.
+A 2:1 (Hons) degree (UK or equivalent) in a related engineering discipline which may include communications, electrical engineering, computer systems and physics.
 A HND together with appropriate practical experience may also be acceptable.

 Months of entry